hobord/dicontainer/README.md

         panic(err)
     }

-    // Use the dal.Reader interface.
+    // Use the dal.Reader instance.
     reader.Read()
 }
 ```